bmuschko/ckad-crash-course/exercises/14-helm-consume-chart/instructions.md

 In this exercise, you use Helm to install Kubernetes objects needed for the open source monitoring solution [Prometheus](https://prometheus.io/).
 The easiest way to install Prometheus on top of Kubernetes is with the help of the [prometheus-operator](https://prometheus-operator.dev/) Helm chart.

+> [!NOTE]
-> **_NOTE:_** You will need to have Helm installed on your machine.
+> You will need to have Helm installed on your machine.
 The Helm documentation page provides detailed, OS-specific [installation instructions](https://helm.sh/docs/intro/install/).

 1. The Prometheus Helm charts reside in the [artifact repository](https://prometheus-community.github.io/helm-charts).
 Add the repository to the list of known repositories accessible by Helm with the name `prometheus-community`.
 2. Update to the latest information about charts from the respective chart repository.